Roissy-en-France

-One-quarter of Charles de Gaulle Airport (France's main airport) but none of its terminals is located in the commune of Roissy-en-France, which gave its original name to the airport.
-Later renamed, the airport is still commonly referred to as Roissy Airport in France.
-The rest of the airport lies on the territory of the commune of Tremblay-en-France and several other communes.
+One-quarter of Charles de Gaulle Airport (France's main airport) is located in the commune (but none of its terminals), which gave its name to the airport originally.
+Later renamed, the airport is still commonly referred to as "Roissy" in France.
+The rest of the airport lies on the territory of Tremblay-en-France and several other communes.

 Name

 In the name Roissy-en-France, 'France' refers not to the country of France but to an area (pays) of the historical province of Île-de-France. Île-de-France was made up of several pays, most notably Pays de France and Hurepoix.
 Pays de France was the fertile plain located immediately north of the City of Paris, with the city of Saint-Denis at its centre.
 Pays de France is now almost entirely built up and is covered by the northern suburbs of Paris.
 Pays de France is also known as "Parisis" and as the plaine de France ("plain of France"), and its name still appears in the name of some communes in the northern suburbs of Paris, such as Roissy-en-France (which literally means "Roissy in the Pays de France").